How might we use virtual reality to

 A VR classroom for kids with learning impediments.

-Dr. Stitcher and other associates at the University of Missouri Department of Education provided the SCI curriculum, which we centered vSocial development around.
+Dr. Stitcher and other experts at the University of Missouri Department of Education provided the SCI curriculum.

 First of all, what will the students be learning in vSocial?

 Social Skill Building

 Self Appropriating Behavior

 Students entered VR with an instructor, then were interviewed to examine attitudes and experiences.

 We conducted a usability study to get feedback on our system.

 Our results were surprising, as most users struggled to understand how to navigate through vSocial.
 This led to several system changes.

 Several key findings surfaced from the usability test.